Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/introduction.rst

 .. note::

    All the "transform precision/snap" keys :kbd:`Ctrl` and/or :kbd:`Shift`
-   work also for all these advanced operations...
-However, most of them do not have :doc:`axis locking </scene_layout/object/editing/transform/control/axis_locking>` possibilities, and some of them do not take into account :doc:`pivot point </scene_layout/object/editing/transform/control/pivot_point/index>` and/or :doc:`transform orientation </scene_layout/object/editing/transform/control/orientations>` either.
+   also work for all these advanced operations, however most of them do not have :doc:`axis locking </scene_layout/object/editing/transform/control/axis_locking>` possibilities, and some of them do not take into account the :doc:`pivot point </scene_layout/object/editing/transform/control/pivot_point/index>` and/or :doc:`transform orientation </scene_layout/object/editing/transform/control/orientations>` either.